bumbu/svg-pan-zoom/README.md

 * 'onZoom' must be a callback function to be called when zoom changes.
 * 'beforePan' must be a callback function to be called before pan changes.
 * 'onPan' must be a callback function to be called when pan changes.
+* 'beforeRotate' must be a callback function to be called before rotation changes.
+* 'onRotate' must be a callback function to be called when rotation changes.
 * 'customEventsHandler' must be an object with `init` and `destroy` arguments as functions.
 * 'eventsListenerElement' must be an SVGElement or null.